aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 composer require vendor/package
 ```

-This will add the package to the `require` section of the composer.json file and will install the latest version of the package.
+This will add the package to the `require` section of the composer.json file and then call `composer update` described in the section below to install the package.

-We can also specify an optional version number according to semantic versioning schema.
+We can also specify an optional version number using a version constraint.

 ```bash
 #specifying a version
 composer require vendor/package:<version>
 ```

-To change the version of a package that is already installed, run the require command with the new version.

 We can install multiple packages as well by separating them with a space.